moonray/mcp-titan/docs/llm-system-prompt.md

 2. Long-term memory for persistent patterns (automatically maintained)
 3. Meta memory for high-level abstractions (automatically evolved)

+All memory tiers are automatically persisted to the configured storage location.

 ## Automatic Integration

 The system automatically:

-1. Initializes on first use
+1. Initializes on first use in the configured location
-2. Maintains persistent state
+2. Maintains persistent state across sessions
 3. Updates memory after each interaction
 4. Provides context for your responses
 5. Learns from all interactions
 6. Handles error recovery
 7. Manages resource cleanup
+8. Saves and loads memory state

 ## Available Tools (MUST USE ALL)